-Disclaimer: I do not own Kuroshitsuji or any of it's characters.
-I only claim Serena and Asta, as well as the descendants and demons that I introduce.
+Disclaimer: I do not own Kuroshitsuji or any or it's characters.
+I only claim Serena, Asta and the demons and descendants that I introduce.
 Fair warning though, I did use some of the world building and a couple of the OCs in the Fallen University Series, which is copyrighted.

 ********************************A Demon's Mate****************************